nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

 <i class='fa fa-road'/> Out of scope for FoT.

-## FoT clinical settings & user stories ##
+## FoT clinical settings and user stories ##

 These have been assembled through engagement during 2015/16 with various clinical communities and examples are as follows (click title to expand/collapse):

 <div class="panel-group" id="accordion">
                     <div class="panel panel-default">
                         <div class="panel-heading">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne"><i class='fa fa-check'></i>&nbsp;Patient's allergies and adverse reactions available to MIU</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne"><i class='fa fa-check'></i>&nbsp;Patient's allergies and adverse reactions available to Minor Injuries Units (MIU)</a>
                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 A patient falls off his bike and hurts his arm and leg.
 He attends local MIU, is assessed and told he will need stitches.
-MIU Nurse views his allergies and adverse reactions and sees he has an intolerance to nylon stitches and uses an alternative
+MIU nurse views his allergies and adverse reactions and sees he has an intolerance to nylon stitches and uses an alternative.
                             </div>
                         </div>
                     </div>